wp-slimstat/wp-slimstat/readme.txt

 * [Update] MozRank has been deprecated, we have replaced it with the Domain Authority metric.
 * [Update] Spring cleaning in the 'admin notices' department: removed some obsolete CSS code, replaced by built-in WP classes and definitions.
 * [Fix] Changed the default minimum capability to access the reports from 'activate_plugins' to 'manage_options', so that regular administrators (a.k.a. non-super admins) in a multisite environment can still see their own reports (thank you, [homepageware](https://wordpress.org/support/topic/slimstat-and-multisite/)).
 This update does not affect existing installations: if you want regular admins to see their own stats, please go to Slimstat > Settings > Access Control and change the values in the corresponding fields.
-* [Fix] The autorefresh feature for the Activity Log was not working as expected.
+* [Fix] The autorefresh feature for the Access Log was not working as expected.
 Thank you to all the users who patiently worked with us to identify the issue.
 * [Fix] A conflict between the Async loader and AmCharts 4 was causing the Screen Options tab to not work as expected (thank you, [softfully](https://wordpress.org/support/topic/screen-options-doesnt-open/)).
 * [Fix] Removed unused setting 'Expand Reports'